Again, re-update of my blog after 2 years.

 The first problem with Conduit is that it wants to solve the issue of instantiating a connection for client AND server use.
 The second issue, as Hannes points out, is that we wouldn't want an abstraction for the server side.
 We would like to be fully aware of what implementation we are using to initiate a server.
 In this, Conduit is irrelevant.

-The second problem is the extension of protocols handled by Conduit.
-This extension is strict (if we want to extend the possibilities, we have to re-release Conduit) and we had a lot of trouble integrating SSH into ocaml-git.
+extension is strict (if we want to extend the possibilities, we have to

 Finally, the last problem is maintainability.
 Conduit is an old software and nobody really understands what's going on (not even me).
 As such, it is bound to die one way or another.
 Again, this criticism is factual and can be explained by the date of creation of Conduit where the features used by Mimic were not available at that time.